notsatvrn/zig-asyncio/README.md

-# zig-asyncio
+# zig-folio

-A high-level Zig library for dead simple asynchronous I/O.
+A high-level Zig library for dead simple asynchronous I/O. The provided API should feel familiar to those transitioning from using Rust with Tokio.

-This library is a rather minimal wrapper around [libxev](https://github.com/mitchellh/libxev) and [zigcoro](https://github.com/rsepassi/zigcoro) to provide an API that's a bit easier to use.
-Please support the creators of both projects, as this one would not be possible without their invaluable work!
-Also, don't flood their issue page with bugs until it's confirmed that it's an issue on _their_ end.
-Always make an issue here first.
+This library is a wrapper around [zig-aio](https://github.com/Cloudef/zig-aio) which attempts to provide an intuitive API.
+Please show the developer of said project your support!
+Also, if you use this library, _always_ make issues here first so I can determine if it's a problem on our side or theirs.

-Please note that when (and if) built-in async support for Zig returns, this project will not be ready.
-It was written with the pessimistic assumption that it would be too difficult to bring back and will be dropped.
+**_When (and if) built-in async support for Zig returns, this project will not be ready._** It was written with the pessimistic assumption that it would be too difficult to bring back and will be dropped.